 Mass marketing is a trick that a lot of businesses fall into, but it can actually hurt your bottom line.
-Truthfully, the majority of people who see marketing collateral that is aimed at everybody aren’t going to care about it.
+Truthfully, the majority of people who see marketing collateral aimed at everybody aren’t going to care about it.
 Worse still, the potential customers who might have really identified with your brand are going to miss the chance to understand you and probably won’t buy from you.

 Defining your target audience